 Staff explained yesterday that, if approved, initial levy rates will be adopted with the RFA and in most districts that will mean a decrease in the levy tax on their real estate.
 Residents in the city of Westport could pay as much or a little more, depending on if the city council decides to lower their basic levy rates once the RFA is in place.

-The council yesterday voted unanymously to add the item to ballots in the November General Election.
+The council yesterday voted unanimously to add the item to ballots in the August Primary Election.
 We’ll hear more from the city and fire districts in the coming months, as they work to build support for the change.